Generic name: Lithium carbonate

 - blurred vision

-It is not known if Lithium Carbonate Tablet is safe and effective in children.
+It is not known if Lithium carbonate tablet is safe and effective in children under 7 years of age with bipolar I disorder.

-Do not take Lithium Carbonate Tablets if you are allergic to Lithium or any of the ingredients in Lithium Carbonate Tablets or Lithium Citrate.
-See the end of this Medication Guide for a complete list of ingredients in Lithium Carbonate Tablets.
+Do not take Lithium carbonate tablets if you are allergic to Lithium or any of the ingredients in Lithium carbonate tablets.
+See the end of this Medication Guide for a complete list of ingredients in Lithium carbonate tablets.

 - have kidney problems